 It is important to lay out in your estate plan whether the fine art is an outright gift for the recipient to do with as they please, or part of a wider legacy plan.
 A trust can be an invaluable tool for planning what happens to a fine art collection and protecting it from creditors.

 There are many practical considerations to be analyzed, including how the collection is to be stored, insured, and transported during the probate process.
-There may also be substantial tax implications, including capital gains that may be payable on fine art assets that have appreciated.
+There may also be tax implications on assets of fine art.

 Of course, damage, loss, or theft of improperly insured fine art can result in the loss of this important asset, to the detriment of your estate plans.